-Will Lago Vista ISD provide parents an opportunity to learn about this program?
+Will we provide parents an opportunity to learn about this program?

-Yes, each year, the District holds several information sessions for parents to learn about mobile learning before the start of the school year and throughout the school year.
-Lago Vista ISD also offers regularly scheduled parent workshops on various topics to provide continuing support for parents.
+Yes, we are hosting several information sessions for parents to learn about mobile learning through NexGen before the start of the school year and throughout the school year.
+On August 7th and 14th, LVHS will host two NexGen information sessions.
+The Open Houses for each grade will also have two iPad information sessions.
+Mr. Mathisen will offer two parent workshops a month on various topics to provide continuing support for parents.